Why 6 INC 5000 Companies Went Remote

 - Eliminating commuting and its associated stress, burnout, and fuel costs

 Jackson River has almost 30 employees across the United States and is 100% remote with a virtual headquarters in Washington, DC.
-Benefits to a virtual workforce, according to Jackson River, include …
+Benefits of a virtual office, according to Jackson River, include …

 - The ability to hire the best talent anywhere in the United States